 - Linux

 - Docker

-- Java
+- Java version 12 or later

 - Microsoft SQL Server

 This guide assumes you are starting from a base of already having a Linux server with Docker installed.
 Instructions for installing and configuring Linux and Docker are beyond the scope of this guide.
 Some helpful web pages include: